tisanelabs/tisanedocs/tisane_embedded.md

 ## Getting Started

-Tisane Embedded Library allows seamless integration in desktop applications, eliminating the need to connect to a remote server.
+Tisane Embedded Library allows seamless integration of the Tisane functionality in desktop applications, eliminating the need to connect to a remote server.
 The two principal components of the package are the runtime library and the set of language models.
 The library runs on POSIX C/C++ and uses RocksDB to store its language models, making it natively cross-platform on OSes that support POSIX.

 <p align="center">
   <img src="https://github.com/tisanelabs/tisanedocs/blob/master/images/tisaneRuntimeArchitecture.png" alt="Tisane architecture"/>
 </p>

 Deployment is accomplished by copying the components.
-No registration necessary.
+The libraries are not COM-based, so no registration is necessary.
 To start your tests, simply extract the files from the archive into a folder of your choice.
 (However, bear in mind that the sample PowerShell scripts point at _C:\Tisane_.)

 ## What's in the Package